Odoardo Beccari

 Odoardo Beccari (16 November 1843 – 25 October 1920) was an Italian botanist famous for his discoveries in Indonesia, New Guinea, and Australia.
 He has been called the greatest botanist to ever study Malesia.
-His author abbreviation is Becc. when citing a botanical name.

 Life

 Youth and education (1843–1864)

 Odoardo Beccari was born in Florence as the third child of Giuseppe di Luigi Beccari and the first child of Antonietta Minucci.
 After he lost his mother in early infancy and his father in 1849, he was brought up by a maternal uncle Minuccio Minucci.